 It's only when we identify these things and begin to change the way we think and perceive that we can properly start to understand what needs to be done to move forward.

 And this is what Lifebook is all about.
-It is essentially about inner-engineering to make profound change.
+It is essentially inner-engineering for profound change.

 It's about drawing a line in the sand and creating a new narrative for your life.

-It's about stepping over that line in the sand and leaving the old you behind, and stepping into the new you, the one that you have always wanted to live through and flourish in.
+It's about stepping over that line in the sand and leaving the old you behind, and stepping into the new you: the one that you have always wanted to be.

-Lifebook covers the 12 key dimensions of life.
+Lifebook covers the 12 key categories (dimensions) of life.